MSc-Bioinformatics-Group-Project/HTFEuro/README.md

 # SNPEuro

-SNPEuro(Single Nucleotide Polymorphism Europe) is created as part of the Bioinformatics Group Software Development Project during the Queen Mary University of London Bioinformatics MSc.

-User should be able to retrive single nucleotide polymorphism (SNP) information given either a genomic coordinate (chromosome, start and end), SNP name (rs value), or gene name (or any aliases associated to it).

-SNPEUro will return the following information for each SNP: name (rs value), genomic position, genotype frequencies, and allele frequency.
-Frequencies should be provided for each population separately.

-If multiple SNPs are returned, the user should be able to select the population(s) and summary statistics of interest, and the application will calculate them and plot their distribution in sliding-windows along the region.
-If multiple populations are selected, then population genetic variation (FST value) for each pair of populations should be reported.
+SNPEuro is an application designed to give users information on population genomics with specific features of SNPs related to European populations.

+SNPEuro is a simple user-friendly platform where single nucleotide polymorphism (SNP) information for a genomic region of interest from a single chromosome is available from different populations in Europe.
+These include British, CEPH, Finnish, Iberian and Toscani.
+Search features of SNPEuro are linked to a curated database with information on the SNPs.
+You are able to receive an output for genotype and allele frequencies relative to selected SNPs.
+You can also visualise calculated statistics relative to the chosen SNP, which include a measure of genetic/nucleotide diversity, haplotype diversity and neutrality.
+When multiple populations are selected, population genetic variation for each pair value is reported.
+You can visualise the data with the graphical outputs, which can be downloaded for future use and interpretation.

+Developers of this web app were Bui V, Gill U, Johnson L & Kharnair N.

 # Installing SNPEuro